 Venues and Dates

 Classes meet on Fridays in the fall, usually from 8:30 am to 4:00 pm, for ten Fridays.
-Please see the class schedule for the Fall 2014 cohort for more detailed information about class times.
+Please see the preliminary class schedule for more detailed information about class times.
 Class size is limited to 24 participants at each location.

-The Fall 2015 series will likely take place in the Rutland area and in Brattleboro at the Marlboro College Graduate and Professional Studies Center.
+The Fall 2015 series will be held in Rutland at BROC and in Brattleboro at the Marlboro College Graduate and Professional Studies Center.

 Students in the Nonprofit Management Program are active practitioners and leaders in Northern New England's vibrant nonprofit community.
 Learning takes place in our day-long, face-to-face intensives, and continues outside of class in our online portal.

 The certificate course is designed for busy professionals.
 Most of our students work full-time, many as nonprofit executive directors.
 To be successful in this class, students must reserve ten Fridays for the face-to-face workshops at the heart of the program.
 Students also commit to completing a short reading and participating in an online discussion forum each week.
 The guideline for homework is "1+1": one hour of preparation for each workshop.

 Students can miss two workshops and still successfully complete the certificate course.
 Excused absences may be made up the following fall, space permitting.